dbca-wa/dpaw-utils/README.md

 # README #

-A couple of python and django utilities
+A bundle of several Python and Django utilities used by many department applications.

-As a convenience function ulls in requirements for django, bottle, uwsgi, redis and psycopg2 (postgresql) projects used by a lot of department apps.
+As a convenience function use in requirements for django, bottle, uwsgi, redis and psycopg2 (postgresql) projects.

 Future plans: